nicolashefti/sandbox/youtube-api/README.md

 > "The IFrame player API lets you embed a YouTube video player on your website and control the player using JavaScript."

-This example covers basic usage of the Player API as described in the documentation.
+This example covers basic usages of the Player API as described in the documentation.
 With a bit of *material design*, you already feel like home.

 Resource: